Breaking News Emails

 But the more unpredictable the dispute becomes, the greater the risks to all parties involved.

 “The odds that there’s a misstep here are rising.
-Even if he does take it back, he’s doing damage,” Zandi said of President Trump.
+Even if he does take it back, he’s doing damage,” Zandi said of Trump.
 “Business relationships are about trust, and he’s blowing this apart.”